top of page

 Adult Dose

-Tea/Decoction: ½ tsp of shredded root in 1 cup of water and boil for 5 minutes.
-Drink warm 15 to 30 minutes before meals or any time acute stomach pains are associated with a feeling of fullness.*
+• Tea/Decoction:½ teaspoon of shredded gentian root in 1 cup of water.
+Boil for 5 minutes, then drink warm 15 to 30 minutes before meals or during acute stomach pains associated with fullness.

-Cold maceration: 1 to 2 g in 150 ml of cold water and let sit for 8 to 10 hours, then boil.
+• Cold Maceration:1-2 g of gentian root in 150 ml of cold water.
+Let sit for 8-10 hours, then bring to a boil.

 Safety